 Volume Pricing

-Volume pricing reduces the unit price of a product as the ordered quantity increases.
-When a buyer adds products to their cart and adjusts the quantity, the price updates automatically to reflect the applicable tier, no manual calculation required.
+Volume pricing reduces the unit price of a product as the ordered quantity increases, when a buyer adjusts their cart quantity, the price updates automatically to reflect the applicable tier, with no manual calculation required.

 A. How Volume Pricing Works